DimitrisToumpas/HapticsTreasureHuntVR/README.md

 ## Installation

-To experience Cave Explorer on your Oculus Meta 2 headset, follow these steps:
+To experience the Alpha on your Oculus headset, follow these steps:

-1. Download the APK file from [here](link-to-apk-file).
+1. Download the APK file from [Here]().

-2. Transfer the downloaded APK file to your Oculus Meta 2 device.
+2. Transfer the downloaded APK file to your Oculus device using a tool like SideQuest.
+If you don't have SideQuest installed, you can download it from [Here](https://sidequestvr.com/setup-howto).
+Install the APK on your Meta 2 device using SideQuest and launch the game.

 3. Install the APK on your Meta 2 device and launch the game.